selendra/selendra-wiki/docs/general/faq.md

 - [Offline Election](https://github.com/paritytech/substrate-debug-kit/tree/master/offline-election)
   can provide exact results of running an election on the current set of validators using the same Rust code that is ran in Selendra.

-### Why will Selendra aim for the countries to running as validator?

-Selendra's goal to have not 100 or 1000 validators but many countries, maintaining together with high confidence of good performance in a live environment.
-Furthermore, validators in Selendra are not the only stakers, and if we consider the number of stakers that can be possible on Selendra the number can scale up to hundreds of thousands.
-Since validators are performing critical consensus work to maintain the security of the chain including all of its shards, a more modest number of validators is estimated to start.
-Upon later improvements, such as implementing signature aggregation for finalization messages, the number of validators could reasonably scale up.
-However, increasing validators above one thousand remains a goal for later iterations of Selendra.

-It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as Selendra.
-The closest contenders are operating with around 150 validators, while Selendra is already securely running with
-{{ selendra: <RPC network="selendra" path="query.staking.validatorCount" defaultValue={297}/> :selendra }}
-validators.

-Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to remote signing keys without the full operation of a validating node.
-On Selendra, each validator is running their own validating node and performing full verification of the Relay Chain, voting on finality, producing blocks in their decided slots, and verifying parachain state transitions.
-Other projects may consider validators and "validating nodes" as separate entities.

-Finally, individuals may participate in the block production process indirectly by [nominating](../learn/learn-nominator.md) validators.
-In this way, individuals who are not running a node can still share in staking rewards.

 ## Relay Chain